This website may contain affiliate links and we may be compensated (at no cost to you!).

-The spa is a local favorite thanks to naturally hot mineral healing waters and unique cedar soaking tubs.
+The spa is a local favorite thanks to natural mineral healing waters and unique cedar soaking tubs.

 The Sunwater Spa is like most other traditional spa and offers treatments, classes, facials, waxing, and massages to guests.

 The hot springs water however, is definitely not traditional.
-The water that is used at the Sunwater Spa is filled from the nearby Seven Minute Springs which is located in Manitou Springs.
+The water that is used at the Sunwater Spa is filled from the nearby 7 Minute Springs which is located in Manitou Springs.